 A popular and functional ceiling option among homeowners is a false ceiling.
 Also known as a secondary or dropped ceiling is a structure that is suspended from the ceiling.
 This is done with the help of wooden or metal rafters to which the ceiling board is fitted.
 These modern installations come in a variety of colours, materials, customisable sizes and patterns.

-What are the materials used for false ceilings?
+What are the different types of false ceilings?

 - Gypsum: Gypsum boards are more environmentally friendly and easier to install.
 They are known for their fire resistant features.